Jos: Political divisions

-Jos south is the seat of the Deputy Governor i.e. the old Government House in Rayfield and the industrial centre of Plateau State due to the presence of industries like the NASCO group, Standard Biscuits, Grand Cereals and Oil Mills, Zuma steel west Africa, aluminium roofing industries, Jos International Breweries among others.
-Jos south also houses prestigious institutions like the National Institute of Policy and Strategic Studies (NIPSS), the highest academic awarding institution in Nigeria, the National Veterinary Research Institute, the Police Staff College, the NTA television college and the Nigerian Film Corporation.
-Jos north is the location of the University of Jos and its teaching hospital.
+Jos South is the second most populous Local Government Area in Plateau State and has its Council located along Bukuru expressway.
+Jos South is the seat of the Governor i.e. the old Government House in Rayfield and the New Government House in Little Rayfield and the industrial centre of Plateau State due to the presence of industries like the NASCO group of companies, Standard Biscuits, Grand Cereals and Oil Mills, Zuma steel west Africa, aluminium roofing industries, Jos International Breweries among others.
+Jos South also houses prestigious institutions like the National Institute of Policy and Strategic Studies (NIPSS), the highest academic awarding institution in Nigeria, the Police Staff College, the NTA television college, Nigerian Film Corporation and Karl Kumm University.
+Jos South also houses the prestigious National Centre For Remote Sensing.
 The city has formed an agglomeration with the town of Bukuru to form the Jos-Bukuru metropolis (JBM).
-Jos also is the seat of the famous national Veterinary Research Institute (NVRI), situated in Vom.
+Jos also is the seat of the famous National Veterinary Research Institute (NVRI), situated in Vom. and the Industrial Training Fund (ITF).

 Geography and climate

 Situated almost at the geographical centre of Nigeria and about 179 km from Abuja, the nation's capital, Jos is linked by road, rail and air to the rest of the country.
 The city is served by Yakubu Gowon Airport, but its rail connections no longer operate as the only currently operational section of Nigeria's rail network is the western line from Lagos to Kano.

 At an altitude of 1,217 m above sea level, Jos' climate is closer to temperate than that of the vast majority of Nigeria.
 Average monthly temperatures range from 21–25 °C, and from mid-November to late January, night-time temperatures drop as low as 7 C. Hail sometimes falls during the rainy season because of the cooler temperatures at high altitudes.
 These cooler temperatures have, from colonial times until the present day, made Jos a favourite holiday location for both tourists and expatriates based in Nigeria.

 Jos receives about 1400 mm of rainfall annually, the precipitation arising from both convectional and orographic sources, owing to the location of the city on the Jos Plateau.

 According to the Köppen climate classification system, Jos has a tropical savanna climate, abbreviated Aw.